Swivelgames/apex-adapt-dark-slim-ui/README.md

 - Choose between 3 __Tab Sizing__ modes.
 - Hide the  __dock buttons__.

-To make changes, go to `Settings > Themes > One Dark UI > Settings` or the cog icon next to the theme picker.
+To make changes, go to `Settings > Themes > Apex Adapt Dark UI > Settings` or the cog icon next to the theme picker.

 ### Customize